alttch/eva3/doc/api_common.rst

 calls.

 All API functions can be called using GET and POST.
-When POST is used, the parameters can be passed to functions either as www-form or as JSON.
+When POST is used, the parameters can be passed to functions either as multipart/form-data or as JSON.

 API key can be sent in request parameters, session (if user is logged in) or in HTTP **X-Auth-Key** header.